 Most importantly, although the Build team is a separate sub-team, every member of Saints Robotics is considered to be a part of the Build team, as robotics is the foundation of our team, and so Build is a very integral and essential part of it.

-The sub-team currently prefers Java, and has constructed its own framework in Java to better collaborate and innovate with code.
-The Coding also focuses on accessibility and opportunity by providing a short crash-course in Java.
+The sub-team mostly focuses on Java, and has constructed its own framework in Java to better collaborate and innovate with the robot code.
+The programming sub-team also focuses on accessibility and opportunity by providing a short crash-course in Java.

 Control Systems is a separate part of Programming that works with the electronics on the robot.
 Members work with circuitry, motors, sensors, and advanced programming techniques to help wire the robot and program its autonomous behavior.

 Our CAD sub-team uses OnShape, an online design tool which aids in sharing and collaborating designs at an accelerated pace.
-CAD works together to establish a strong, enduring wooden robot to operate during FIRST competitions because of the low-cost and ecofriendly impacts.
-CAD also designs spirit gear such as the gear pins from the Steam Works competition, or larger and simpler parts such as the climber for our Drive Team to practice their skills on.
+CAD works together to establish a strong, enduring, wooden robot to operate during FIRST competitions because of that material’s low-cost and ecofriendly impacts.
+CAD also designs spirit gear and parts of the practice field when needed.

 The learning process is the most important part of this sub-team.
-Many members in this sub-team start off with very little knowledge about the CAD program we use, and so from the start of the year, we work to provide all members interested with basic design skills and practice, with veteran members working to train newer members one on one.
-This helps to emphasize constant growth and support in our sub-team and work hard to ensure that all members are welcome and learning.
+Many members in this sub-team start off with very little knowledge about the CAD program we use.
+That is why we work to teach the program to all CAD members, with the veteran members working to train newer ones, which helps to emphasize constant growth and support in the sub-team.

-The Web sub-team keeps records of the history of the club, while helping spread awareness and allow others easy access to information about our club.
-This is very important in helping our team grow from the past, as well as accumulate knowledge and help our team know itself and its history.
+The Web sub-team keeps records of the history of the club while helping spread awareness about it and allow others easy access to information about our club.
+This is very important in helping our team grow from the past, as well as accumulate knowledge in a central database and help people in and outside of our team learn about the club.

 Business and Development Team

-The Business and Development (BD) sub-team helps our club raise money as well as organize community outreach opportunities for our club.
+The Business and Development (BD) sub-team helps our club raise money as well as organizes community outreach opportunities for the club.
 Those who are not as interested in STEM are able to find a place on this sub-team, which helps build business management skills, as well as writing and public speaking skills.

 Our BD sub-team works with large corporations and foundations to raise funds for the team.
-BD also works in community outreach, holding events to raise awareness for the team.
-Some events that they have held in the past include mentoring younger children, holding a number of large fundraisers, and communicating outside of the club.
-Additionally, this team writes grants to outside companies, which generates a large amount of funding for the robot.
-Business/Development also manages communication between various groups, including school administration, parents, and the FIRST organization.
+BD also works in community outreach, holding events to raise awareness about the team.
+Additionally, this team writes grants to outside companies, which generates a large amount of funding for the robot and the team as a whole.

-This sub-team helps to attract students who are not as interested in STEM to our team, increasing the diversity of the students and their specialties, which help us get more insight and helps us to grow as a team.
+This sub-team helps to attract students who are not as interested in STEM to our team, increasing the diversity of the students and their specialties.
+This helps us get more insight from different minded people and helps us to grow overall as a more diverse team.

 The Media sub-team team uses videos and photography to promote the image of Saints Robotics to the public.
 Media helps students that are interested in social marketing to work through and develop ways to market our team to other people, especially online.